We can all agree: A trip to the grocery store can be an exercise in serious wastefulness if you don’t go in with a solid list.

 - shellfish such as shrimp or crab

 - ground turkey or grass-fed beef or pork

-- vegetarian protein sources such as extra-firm tofu
+- vegetarian protein sources such as extra-firm tofu or tempeh

 - canned beans such as garbanzo beans, black beans, or kidney beans

 - canned or dried lentils

 - grains such as quinoa, amaranth, brown rice, teff, farro, buckwheat, barley, and millet (Find them in individual packages or in the bulk food section of some grocery stores.)